collective/collective.gallery/README.rst

 Upgrade from 1.X
 ----------------

-If you migrate from 1.X, you should add an other addon like collective.galleria.
-Note that Galleriffic is deprecated.
+Note: for those who came from 1.X this addon dont provide UX anymore.
+This addon is now intended to integrator.
+Please consider use collective.galleria as a great gallery viewer for Plone.

+Note that Galleriffic is not maintained.
+This is one of the reason why I have removed UX from this package. jQuery gallery appear and disapear every day.

-To cleanup you plonesite, you can call @@collective.gallery.zclean has administrator or use the profile 'zclean'.
+To cleanup you plonesite from 1.X, you can call @@collective.gallery.zclean as administrator or use the profile 'zclean' which remove galleriffic from your javascript registry.

 Components (Backend)
 ====================